gangwar007/insta_stotry_demo/README.md

 - **Auto-Advance Stories:** Stories automatically advance to the next one after a set duration (5 seconds).
 - **Manual Navigation:** Users can manually navigate between stories using UI controls (tap left or right).
 - **Progress Indicator:** A progress indicator shows the current story progress.
-- **Error Handling:** Displays a placeholder when images fail to load.

 **Prerequisites**

 - Flutter